theDanielTo/Drink-It/README.md

 # ajax-project

-A dynamic HTML, CSS, and JavaScript solo project.
+A web app designed with HTML, CSS and JavaScript that allows users to find various recipes of cocktails and drinks.